sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 </updateModule>
 ```

 Once a group is declared, it can be referenced and placed on tabs.
 Tabs are declared as lists of groups within a tabs collection element.
-In the following example, the previously declared groups are added to a new tab labeled ìHomeî.
+In the following example, the previously declared groups are added to a new tab labeled ‚ÄúHome‚Äù.

 ```xml
 <tabs>